MarkoZoreski/EmtLibrary/README.md

 ---

 ## Can I view how the app looks without downloading it myself?
-Checkout how the app looks in the README file of EMTLibraryReactApp
+Check out how the app looks in the README file of EMTLibraryReactApp

 link to EMTLibraryReactAPP: https://github.com/MarkoZoreski/EMTLibraryReactApp